Branches

 There are three ways to create a branch:

-1. Navigate to the versions and branches menu.
-Once there, you can create new branches from a version.
+2. From the versions and branches menu in the sidebar.
+Once there, you can create new branches from a version by typing in the branch you want to create.

 Once your branch is created, you can start writing!
 Changes will not be live until you merge your branch into a public version.